 In the early 2000s, barcodes became ubiquitous in consumer goods.
 Japan’s (and the West’s) successful tryst with the technology was globally reported.

-So much was the popularity of barcodes that the beeps of scanning at supermarkets defined the developed world in popular culture in some way.
+The popularity of barcodes was so great that the beeps of scanning at supermarkets defined the developed world in some way in popular culture.

 But starting in the mid-2000s, barcodes began showing signs of needing an update.
 One of the most prominent shortcomings was the limited space to hold information: only 20 alphanumeric characters (slightly varying depending on the symbology used).